BeAPI/bea-remove-prefix/README.md

 # BEA - Remove prefix

-Allow to remove prefix when in ms and/or composer.
+Allow to remove prefix when in multisite and/or composer.

 It will remove the prefixes added by multisite installs and also handle the custom folder for WordPress when in Composer installation.